FER-PUH/lectures/15/next-steps.md

 https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/history.pdf

 ## Misc
+### Hacker News
-- Get in the habit of reading Hacker News: https://news.ycombinator.com/ (or https://hckrnews.com/ for a nicer UI).
+Get in the habit of reading Hacker News: https://news.ycombinator.com/ (or use https://hckrnews.com/ for a nicer UI).
 It's an online community of technical professionals.

 You can find all kinds of great articles/blogs (about programming and other things).
 We've found all the best blogs we know on Hacker news.

+People share things they like and other people upvote and comment on it.
+Classic online community stuff, but this one is a little more sophisticated than your average subreddit.

+For searching Hacker news, you can use this: https://hn.algolia.com/

+### Other blogs
 - Some other (non-Haskell) blogs I like:
   - https://www.joelonsoftware.com/ (check his "Top 10")
   - https://jvns.ca/